mohammadmoustafa/CSCA48-Summer-2018/README.md

 Email: mohammad.moustafa@mail.utoronto.ca

-Tutorial Time: TBA
+Tutorial Time(s): Tuesdays 12-1pm in BV355 & Tuesdays 3-4pm in IC320

-Practical Time: TBA
+Practical Time: N/A

+I will also be around during the inverted lecture on Wednesdays from 12-1pm

 ### Office Hours